pravatbhusal/university-notes/CS 314/Lectures/src/dynamic/README.md

 ### DP Algorithm
 1. Define the sub-problems using Mathematics/English.
 2. Determine where the solution will be found.
-3. Determine howt to create the first sub-problem.
+3. Determine how to to create the first sub-problem.
 4. Determine the order in which the sub-problems will be solved.
 5. Determine how to compute the final answer using the previously computed sub-problems.